Mercury Logo

 Photography by Derek Yarra

-In a world with over 5 million podcasts, Dwarkesh Patel stands out as an unexpected trailblazer.
+In a world with over five million podcasts, Dwarkesh Patel stands out as an unexpected trailblazer.
 At just 23 years old, he has caught the attention of influential figures such as Jeff Bezos, Noah Smith, Nat Friedman, and Tyler Cowen, who have all praised his interviews — the latter describing Patel as “highly rated but still underrated!”
 Through his podcast, he has created a platform that draws in some of the most influential minds of our time, from tech moguls to AI pioneers.

 “If I do an AI interview where I’m interviewing Demis [Hassabis], CEO of DeepMind, I’ll probably have read most of DeepMind's papers from the last couple of years.
 I've literally talked to a dozen AI researchers in preparation for that interview — just weeks and weeks of teaching myself about [everything].”